-Do you think a Panda is cute?
+Do you think one giant Panda is cute?
 I believe you do.
-Now, what about a group of them?
+Now, what about a big group of them?

-Giant Panda is an indigenous species from China, and they inhabit in the Sichuan province, the western part of China.
-Their distinctive looks and gentle behavior have always won over the zoo viewers’ heart, and they are also served as a national symbol and ambassador.
-A pair of Giant Panda was presented as a gift (now as a “loan”) to countries as a friendly and diplomatic gesture.
+The giant Panda is an indigenous species from China, mainly inhabit the Sichuan province, the western part of China.
+Their distinctive looks and gentle behavior have always won over the zoo viewers’ hearts, and the panda is also served as a national symbol and the ambassador of the People’s Republic of China. it’s true, a pair of Giant Panda was frequently presented as a gift (or as a “loan”) to countries as a friendly and diplomatic gesture.

-Unfortunately, giant pandas are now endangered due to excessive deforestation and farming.
-The country has done a lot of work to preserve and protect the continuation of such unique and precious animals; and Chengdu, the capital city of Sichuan province, and the largest city in western China is the center about the conservation and breeding of Giant pandas.
-More, visitors have easy access to giant pandas by visiting Chengdu Research Base of Giant Panda Breeding.
+The population of giant panda suffered from deforestation and farming, and it’s our mission to protect them and help them rebuilt their communty back on track.
+A lot of efforts have been paid to preserve and protect the continuation of such unique and precious animals.
+Chengdu, the capital city of Sichuan province, and the largest city in western China is the center of conservation and breeding of Giant pandas.
+Visitors can also view giant pandas visiting the Chengdu Research Base of Giant Panda Breeding.

-The base is merely 15-20 minutes away from the Chengdu city center.

-The research base is a clean, tranquil green space with facilities connected by bamboo trails.
-The entire area has a different exhibition about various aspects of the giant pandas and of course, it has space to showcase the creature itself ~
+The research base is approximately 15-20 minutes away from Chengdu’s city center; and it is a clean, tranquil green space with research facilities and tourist sites connected among bamboo trails.
+The entire area has a different exhibition about various aspects of the giant pandas and of course, it has various enclosures for the pandas to manifest their cuteness.

 Ticketing: RMB 40